SPontadit/LuxUmbra/README.md

 LuxUmbra is a light & shadow engine that runs with the Vulkan API.<br>
 The goals of the project were to learn the **Vulkan API** and modern rendering techniques like **Physically Based-Rendering** (PBR) and **Post-Process** effects.
 We did not focus on performance and optimization.

-It was developed in one month by two people.<br>
+It was developed in one month by Matthieu de Laharpe and Stephane Pontadit.<br>

 ![Overview](README_Resources/Models.jpg)